Experiencing and Emitting God’s Love

-Love is the greatest commandment in the Bible.
+Love is the greatest commandment in the New Testament of the Bible.
 Ask yourself, “What really matters in my life?”
 My guess is that your answer fundamentally boils down to love.
 While we spend hours chasing work and accomplishments, love is the thread that weaves significance through our lives.
 What does it really mean to not only love your neighbor, but to love your neighbor as yourself?
 It’s a fierce and challenging command, and it implies something very real about loving yourself.
 In order to extend love to others with all our heart, soul, and mind, we must experience feeling known and loved.
 God offers it.
 Although allowing God’s love to sink in and permeate our being and identity can seem challenging, opening our hearts, souls, and minds is essential.
 When we fully experience His love, we are better able to share it.

 Psychology has much to say about the significance of love on our development and thriving.
 Humans are social creatures and need each other to survive.
 Our basic natures and the wiring of our brains require nurture and care.
 Children who feel a sense of love often thrive, in spite of difficult or threatening circumstances.
 Love is a source of power from the highest source.

 A Message of Love